-With the increasing growth of technology and digitization in the medical facilities, the quality of healthcare delivery has significantly improved.
+With the increasing growth of technology and digitization in medical facilities, the quality of healthcare delivery has significantly improved.
 Nowadays, medical services are not only fast but also efficient.
 However, besides the many benefits experienced in the sector, there are some disadvantages that have come along.
-For instance, the medical data are at risk of facing dangers such as targeted attacks, virus infiltration, employee misconduct, hacking, to mention a few.
-In an attempt to reduce the likelihood of such incidences, hospital organizations are urged to ensure the security of their data assets when doing any partnership or entering a contract with a third-party organization.
-The surest way of making such agreement formal is through a business associate (HIPAA) agreement.
+For instance, medical data is at risk of facing dangers such as targeted attacks, virus infiltration, employee misconduct, and hacking, to name a few.
+To reduce the likelihood of such incidences, hospital organizations are urged to ensure the security of their data assets when entering into any partnership or entering into a contract with a third-party organization.
+The surest way of making such an agreement formal is through a business associate (HIPAA) agreement.

 What is a Business Associate HIPAA Agreement?